Mediterranean Gull

 White ring with black 4 alpha-numeric code, starting letter "E".

-note 1 : in 2025 codes letter 'E' / letter / number / number are used.
+note 1 : from 2025 onwards, codes letter 'E' / letter / number / number have been used.

 note 2 :